cunytv/imm/README.md

 `ingestremote.py`

-This script is a initializes the programs and primarily calls other scripts to do the bulk of the process.
+This script initializes the program and primarily calls other scripts to do the bulk of the process.

 `detectrecentlyinserteddrives.py`